 Reasons to avoid:

 Team Sky Ineos would be proud of Calibre’s ability to aggregate marginal gains.
 Continual updates to sizing, geometry, shock tune and specification helped make the Bossnut the benchmark entry-level suspension bike.
-While Calibre has struggled with supply issues over the last couple of years – and Bossnuts have been off the shopping list as a result – Polygon (who manufactured the bikes for Calibre) still sells the frame as the Siskiu model through retailers Blacks and Go Outdoors.
-If you want a quality full-suspension bike that’s fast, fun and ridiculously good value, the Polygon Siskiu is a serious contender.
+While we await a new Bossnut from Calibre (stop press!
+It’s here – see above), Polygon (who manufactured the bikes for Calibre) has stepped into the breach with Siskiu model, sold through retailers Blacks and Go Outdoors.
+It’s the same frame as the old Bossnut with some different parts bolted on.
+So, if you want a quality full-suspension bike that’s fast, fun and ridiculously good value at under £1k, the Polygon Siskiu is the bike we’d recommend.

 Read our full test review of the Calibre Bossnut